 In case you were wondering, Don Federico’s ‘leisure pursuits’ are cross-dressing as a fabulous diva.
 And Fermin is easily the most lovable character I’ve ever encountered.
 Daniel, the narrator-protagonist, finds Fermin on the streets of Barcelona and helps him get a job, honestly, this book just kept ticking all my boxes and strumming on my heart strings.

-I know some people felt like the first half of the book is something you have to go through to get rewarded for all the built-up suspense and the mystery but personally, despite the hefty length, there wasn’t a dull moment.
+I know some people felt like the first half of the book is something you have to go through to get rewarded for all the built-up suspense, and the mystery but personally, despite the hefty length, there wasn’t a dull moment.
+The whole plot felt like it was well thought-out.

 The book plays on the phrasing of the title a lot with lots of mention of ‘shadows’ and ‘wind’ throughout the story but, surprisingly enough, that wasn’t annoying.
 It worked.
 The only thing left is to ask: what on earth is a shadow of the wind.
 My personal theory is that the wind is the violence of history which passes through time destroying everything in its wake.
 And the shadows that the shadows of history on our present, the present is, after all, influenced by past events.
 So, the Shadow of the Wind becomes the violence of past wars casting an oblique darkness on the present.
 Zafón mentions in one of his interviews that no one in his family ever spoke about the war or the horrors of what happened, it seems, according to Zafón no one wanted to speak but the walls told stories of the violence and horror of those time…